yeungadrian/aurora/README.md

     - Not worth investing in automated tests here yet
 - Data
     - Calling api's directly is too slow, especially when doing analysis of many funds, when using free tiers anyway
-        - Used alphavantage to get a data dump of around 500 stocks and tidied it up into parquet files
+    - Need to look for data sources and save as parquet files
+    - Free API's are either too slow or have limits, which will be breached just deploying the app and testing changes

 ## Roadmap of functionality:
     - [ ] Tidy up routes of backend
     - [ ] Add images of app to readme